defenseunicorns/uds-common/templates/README.md

 # UDS Common GitLab CI Components

-This folder contains the GitLab CI Components for UDS Common, analogous to the github callable workflows under the `./github/workflows` directory.
+This folder contains the GitLab CI Components for UDS Common, analogous to the GitHub callable workflows under the `./github/workflows` directory.
 The included components are as follows:

 1. Lint
 1. Commitlint